perryflynn/serverless.industries/src/_posts/2024/2024-06-08-unifi-repo-upgraded.en.md

 - Installed openjdk-17-jre-headless
 - Upgraded unifi from `7.4.162-21057-1+unlocked` to `8.0.28-24416-1+unlocked`

-There is also now [a guide with detailed infos about the repo]({% post_url guides/2024-06-08-package-repositories %}).
+There is also now [a guide with detailed infos about my APT repository]({% post_url guides/2024-06-08-package-repositories %}).